 Measure your clear casting resin.
 In this case, I used one ounce of the Resin Obsession super clear resin, which mixes two parts A to one Part B. Pour the hardener into the resin.

 Mix thoroughly.
 This usually takes 2 ½ to three minutes.
 Stir until the swirls are gone.
-If you have never mixed resin before, you might want to read this: How to mix resin in five easy steps
+If you have never mixed resin before, you will want to read this: How to mix resin in five easy steps

 Step 3 – Fill molds